 However, it means that a large proportion of the population is still susceptible and risk is higher in urban areas (1.09 times) and urban slums (1.89 times) than rural areas, Bhargava said

-It found that infection fatality rate is very low at 0.08 per cent and infection in containment zones were found to be high with significant variations, but the survey is still ongoing, he said.
+It found that the infection fatality rate is very low at 0.08 percent and infection in containment zones was found to be high with significant variations, but the survey is still ongoing, he said.

 Since, a large proportion of the population is susceptible and infection can spread, non-pharmacological interventions such as physical distancing, use of face mask or cover, hand hygiene, cough etiquette must be followed strictly, Bhargava said.

-Urban slums are highly vulnerable for the spread of the infection and local lockdown measures need to continue as already advised by the government, he said.
+Urban slums are highly vulnerable for the spread of the infection, and local lockdown measures need to continue as already advised by the government.